EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 A feature in a machine learning model then is a unique and measurable property in the data that we identify as significant for learning to complete a particular task.
 In a classic example we are using a model to predict housing prices.
 We would input a series of features representing a house into our pipe, and out would pop a predicted price.
 These features would be things like square footage, neighborhood, or the name of all current ghosts haunting the house.
 Before we started our real estate prediction project, we have identified these features as important for predicting the value of a house.

 In a large language model, all we get is text as input, and produce text as output.
 We never explicitly select which features the LLM should use.
 The model needs to learn to make connections between pieces of text itself in the training process in order to best achieve its given goal: predicting the next part of the phrase.
 And remember, this process is happening on a massive set of numbers inside the model, making it very difficult for a human to look at and understand.
-Given this predicament, we can't really locate a specific part of the model that handles any one job, such as generating the word "pancackes", or refusing to generate text of a violent nature.
+Given this predicament, we can't really locate a specific part of the model that handles any one job, such as generating the word "pancakes", or refusing to generate text of a violent nature.

 The valuable contribution of this paper is to try and map the parts of the brain the language model to specific and isolated features.
 Then we can attempt to use these features to understand why the language model responds in a particular way to a given prompt.